Blue-Matter/openMSE/content/welcome-map/_index.en.md

 The colors indicate:

-1. yellow - openMSE objects
+1. yellow: openMSE objects

-2. green - openMSE functions that operate on the openMSE objects
+2. green: openMSE functions that operate on the openMSE objects

-3. blue - features of the openMSE framework.
+3. blue: features of the openMSE framework.

 Clicking on various parts of the diagram will take you to the relevant pages that explain the objects, functions, and features in more detail.